Kirby Puckett: Legacy

+In 1997, Jim Souhan of the Star Tribune wrote: "What Puckett meant to the Twins transcended statistics, just as his fire-hydrant-shaped body often crested the Metrodome's centerfield fence.
+He overcame the limits of his short, squat body, and of his upbringing in the projects on Chicago's South Side, to demonstrate the joys that baseball can bring a player and a community".

+According to The New York Times, Puckett was known "for his sunny personality and his passion for baseball".
+The Star Tribune has stated that Puckett possessed a "blend of Hall of Fame skill and persistent joyfulness" that made him "perhaps the most popular athlete in Minnesota history".
+However, Puckett's reputation was affected by various incidents in his personal life following his retirement.

+Personal life

+Puckett married his wife, Tonya, in 1986.
+The Pucketts had two children and divorced in 2002.

-Following his retirement, Puckett's reputation was damaged by a number of incidents.
+Following his retirement, Puckett's weight increased to nearly 300 lbs.
 In March 2002, a woman filed for an order of protection against Puckett's wife, Tonya Puckett, claiming that Tonya had threatened to kill her over an alleged affair with Puckett.
 Later that same month, another woman asked for protection from Puckett himself, claiming in court documents that he had shoved her in his Bloomington condominium during the course of an 18-year relationship.

 In September 2002, Puckett was accused of groping a woman in a restaurant bathroom and was charged with false imprisonment, fifth-degree criminal sexual conduct, and fifth-degree assault.
-He was found not guilty of all counts.
+He was found not guilty on all counts.

-Kirby and Tonya Puckett divorced in 2002.

-In the March 17, 2003 edition of Sports Illustrated, columnist Frank Deford wrote an article entitled "The Rise and Fall of Kirby Puckett", that documented Puckett's alleged indiscretions and attempted to contrast his private image with the much-revered public image he maintained before his arrest.
-One of Puckett's companions of many years commented once that when Puckett could not play baseball anymore, "He started to become full of himself and very abusive."
-His weight ballooned to more than 350 pounds and he was alleged to have begun to perform lewd acts in public, such as masturbating in the parking lot of a shopping center.
+The March 17, 2003, edition of Sports Illustrated included an article by columnist Frank Deford entitled "The Rise and Fall of Kirby Puckett".
+The article contrasted Puckett's private life with his public image.
+Deford reported that Tonya Puckett alleged that Puckett had physically abused her and threatened to kill her on multiple occasions.
+He also reported that Puckett had engaged in multiple adulterous relationships.